pauliejes/HTB-Notes/StartingPoint.md

 ## ***Three Box***

 ### Introduction
-- This scenario focuses on exploiting a poorly configured AWS S 3 bucket in a Linux environment to upload and execute a reverse shell.
+- This scenario focuses on exploiting a poorly configured AWS S3 bucket in a Linux environment to upload and execute a reverse shell.
 It highlights the importance of secure cloud configuration to prevent unauthorized access and data breaches.

 ### Enumeration
 - Begin with an nmap scan to identify open ports, specifically looking for HTTP (port 80) and SSH (port 22).
 Use commands like `sudo nmap -sV [target IP]` to determine the services running on these ports.

 ### Sub-domain Enumeration
-- Investigate potential subdomains using tools like Gobuster, identifying services such as a misconfigured S 3 bucket subdomain (e.g., s 3.
+- Investigate potential subdomains using tools like Gobuster, identifying services such as a misconfigured S3 bucket subdomain (e.g., S3.
 Thetoppers.
 Htb).
 This step involves DNS adjustments in the `/etc/hosts` file to resolve new subdomains for further exploration.

-### What is an S 3 Bucket?
+### What is an S3 Bucket?
-- Understand the functionality of AWS S 3 buckets as cloud-based storage solutions.
+- Understand the functionality of AWS S3 buckets as cloud-based storage solutions.
 Identify the bucket in use by the target application for storing web content, which can include sensitive configuration files or executable scripts.

-### Exploiting the S 3 Bucket
+### Exploiting the S3 Bucket
-- Utilize the AWS CLI tool to interact with the S 3 bucket, checking for publicly accessible files or misconfigured permissions that allow file uploads.
+- Utilize the AWS CLI tool to interact with the S3 bucket, checking for publicly accessible files or misconfigured permissions that allow file uploads.
 Use `aws --endpoint=http://s3.thetoppers.htb s3 ls` to list contents and `aws --endpoint=http://s3.thetoppers.htb s3 cp [file] s3://thetoppers.htb` to upload files.
-- Explore uploading a PHP reverse shell script to the S 3 bucket, which is being used as the webroot by the Apache server.
+- Explore uploading a PHP reverse shell script to the S3 bucket, which is being used as the webroot by the Apache server.
 This allows for remote code execution by navigating to the script via a web browser.

 ### Gaining a Reverse Shell
 - After uploading the PHP reverse shell, execute it by accessing the file through the web browser with a parameter that triggers a system command.
 This can lead to obtaining a reverse shell if the server's configuration permits executing such scripts.
 - Establish a listener on your local machine using tools like `nc` and then trigger the server to connect back to this listener, completing the reverse shell connection.

 ### Result
-- Successfully exploiting the S 3 bucket to upload and execute a reverse shell demonstrates significant security flaws in the cloud configuration.
+- Successfully exploiting the S3 bucket to upload and execute a reverse shell demonstrates significant security flaws in the cloud configuration.
 It underscores the need for rigorous security measures in cloud environments to protect against unauthorized access and potential data leaks.

 ## ***Archetype Box***